tertle/com.bovinelabs.analyzers/README.md

 ### Using
 A simple UI interface is available at Windows/BovineLabs/Analyzers.
 This allows you change the target directory for the analyzers.

 An option to import StyleCop (with a few custom rules for Unity) is available for use or as a test.
-If working, you should see your analyzers in your project.
-For example, References/Analyzers/StyleCop.Analyzers
+If working, you should see your analyzers in your project references, under for example, References/Analyzers/StyleCop.Analyzers

 ### Requirements
 * Unity 2018.3.0f2 onwards.